QuantEcon/lecture-source-py/source/rst/amss3.rst

 We study an  :cite:`AMSS_2002` economy with  three Markov states driving government expenditures

- * In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes
+ * In a :doc:`previous lecture<amss2>`, we showed that with only two Markov states, it is possible that eventually, endogenous interest rate fluctuations support complete markets allocations and Ramsey outcomes

  * The presence of three states  prevents the full spanning that eventually prevails in the two-state example featured in